-- Students from other postsecondary institutions may apply for admission by following the steps in the section Procedures for Application. - In addition, all students must complete a "Transfer Credit Evaluation" form and attach a transcript. - All transfer students must have an official transcript sent to Laurel Business Institute from the previous institution and must supply a catalog or course description for any course they wish to transfer to Laurel Business Institute. - Courses having a "C" grade or better will be considered for transfer credit.
+- Students from other postsecondary institutions may apply for admission by following the steps in the section Procedures for Application. - In addition, all students must complete a "Transfer Credit Evaluation" form and attach a transcript. - All transfer students must have an official transcript sent to Laurel Institute of Technology from the previous institution and must supply a catalog or course description for any course they wish to transfer to Laurel Institute of Technology. - Courses having a "C" grade or better will be considered for transfer credit.
 A placement test may also be required. - The combined total number of credits advance placed and transferred may not exceed 49% of the number of credits in the student's program - Transfer credits will be a part of the student's permanent record.
 Transfers will be indicated on the transcript with a "T" and will not be used in calculating the grade point average or successful completion rate.

-Transfers of Laurel Business Institute courses to other postsecondary institutions will be governed by the policies of the institutions to which Laurel Business Institute students are transferring.
+Transfers of Laurel Institute of Technology courses to other postsecondary institutions will be governed by the policies of the institutions to which Laurel Institute of Technology students are transferring.
 The listing of credit hours is not meant to infer that credits will transfer into other college programs.